 Know when and how to refer to child protection services and who to contact for advice about whether a referral is needed.

 Gather and share information to form a clear picture of the circumstances, risks and needs of the child or young person.

 Know about local policies and procedures on domestic violence and abuse.
 Be aware of how to access services that can provide support where children and young people are affected by domestic violence and abuse.

 Domestic violence and abuse: multi-agency working (NICE guideline, including a list of indicators of possible domestic violence or abuse and information on levels of training for different staff groups)

 Domestic violence and abuse (NICE quality standard)

 Decision-making and mental capacity (NICE guideline, including recommendations about supporting decision-making and ensuring it is free from coercion)

 We've created a copy of this guide that you can print and share.

-This content has been co-produced by NICE and SCIE and is based on NICE’s guideline and quality standard on domestic violence and abuse.
+This content has been co-produced by NICE and the social care institute for excellence (SCIE).
+It is based on NICE’s guideline and quality standard on domestic violence and abuse.